-However, she began her career as a social worker for the Muvattupuzha Catholic diocese before moving on to Caritas India, the charity arm of the Catholic Church in India.
+However, she began her career as a social worker for the Muvattupuzha Catholic diocese.
+It was before moving on to Caritas India, the charity arm of the Catholic Church in India.
 She is now a consultant and counsellor on her own.

-Her enthusiasm for sports, particularly football, is fueled by her husband Jolly K. Varghese, a footballer himself.
+Her enthusiasm for sports, particularly football, is fueled by her husband.
+Jolly K. Varghese is a footballer himself.
 She admires I.M.
 Vijayan, a State football legend who has also inspired her.

-“The Qatar World Cup has done a world of good for football in the State,” she says, adding that the spirit it has sparked should be used to popularise the game and take it to professional and competitive levels.
+“The Qatar World Cup has done a world of good for football in the State,” she says.
+And adding that the spirit it has sparked should be used to popularise the game.
+Moreover, taking it to professional and competitive levels.